Custom Design » Custom Colors

 - Saving Changes

 Custom Colors is part of the Custom Design upgrade.
 It is designed to make it as simple as possible to update your blog’s color scheme with just a few clicks.
 You can use it to choose a color palette, swap colors with drag and drop, view color suggestions, refine with the color picker, and apply background patterns.

-The Colors & Backgrounds menu only appears for themes with Custom Colors support.
+Custom Colors tools are available for themes with Custom Colors support.
 To find out if a theme has Custom Colors support, activate the theme and go to Appearance → Custom Design.
-There will be a note in the colors panel if the theme does not support Custom Colors.
+There will be a note on that page if theme does not support Custom Colors.

 Choose a Palette

 When you see a palette you’d like to try, just click on it to apply the colors to the live preview shown on the right.
-Click the Load more and Back buttons to scroll through all the available color palettes.
+Click the More and Back buttons to scroll through all the available color palettes.